Q: What is AWS Systems Manager?

 Q: Does AWS Systems Manager manage instances running on premises?

-Yes, AWS Systems Manager supports managing instances that are running in an on premises data center.
+Yes, AWS Systems Manager supports managing instances that are running in an on-premises data center, in hybrid and other cloud environments, and at the edge.
 Refer to AWS Systems Manager prerequisites for more details.

 Q: How can I manage AWS IoT Greengrass devices using AWS Systems Manager?